cafebazaar/BazaarPay/README.md

 myScope.launch {
     getBazaarPayBalance(
         context = requireContext(),
+        authToken = AUTO_LOGIN_TOKEN,
         onSuccess = { },
         onFailure = { },
         onLoginNeeded = {
-            // here you should use BazaarPay Login API }
+            // here you should use BazaarPay Login API, or use autoLogin }
     )
 }
 ```
+> authToken is an optional parameter that helps you get user balance without login

 # Open increase balance screen directly